 Single village boys gather on the 24th to prepare everything for Christmas Day.
-On December 25th, they run around town dressed as Caretos, with pagan masks, jumping, screaming and teasing to create chaos and the idea that the cold is going away so that everyone can have fun again.
+On 25th December, they run around town dressed as Caretos, with pagan masks, jumping, screaming and teasing to create chaos and the idea that the cold is going away so that everyone can have fun again.
 Amidst all this they sing “loas”, songs that ridicule and critique the villagers and their ways, and they go from house to house eating their way through the offerings people make.
-At the end of the day there is a race which all finishes with a dinner and dance where the girls and boys pf the town are reunited in a symbolic union.
+At the end of the day, there traditionally is a race which finishes with a dinner and dance where the girls and boys of the town are reunited in a symbolic union.

 The Pinheiro de Guimarães Christmas tree

-In the cold celebrations in honour of St. Nicholas, on the 29th of November there is a special ritual.
+In the cold, celebrations in honour of St. Nicholas take place and usually on the 29th of November there is a special ritual.
 Thousands of people from Guimarães and the Minho region gather around a bull cart that transports a very special load: a giant Christmas tree that is put up at the end of the night.

 St. Nick is said to be the inspiration behind the commercial figure of Santa Claus and this specific tradition is the continuation of a custom started by the Saint Nicholas Brotherhood that organised a Christmas dinner every year.

 The tree is cut at dawn, transported throughout the village and then decorated to the sound of traditional Portuguese Christmas music.

 Magusto da Velha and the old lady's chestnuts

 On 26th December in Portugal, this celebration takes place in memory of a wealthy old woman (Velha), whose name is unknown and who decided to donated chestnuts and wine to the townspeople in exchange for a prayer in her name during Christmastime.